Electoral reform in the United States: Electoral reform proposals

-Josh Silver's "Cure for political corruption" divides electoral reforms between campaign finance, lobbying and election administration.

 Most of the proposed reforms can be achieved at least in part by legislation, though some require amending the U.S. Constitution.
 The Supreme Court ruling in Citizens United v.
 FEC and related decisions would require a constitutional amendment to permanently change, and several have been proposed.
 Similarly, some proposed systems for campaign finance or restrictions on campaign contributions have been declared unconstitutional; implementation of those changes could require a constitutional amendment.

 However, many other reforms can seemingly be achieved without a constitutional amendment.
 These include various forms of public financing of political campaigns, disclosure requirements and instant-runoff voting.
 The American Anti-Corruption Act (AACA) is one collection of reforms that appear to be consistent with existing US Supreme Court rulings, developed by Republican Trevor Potter, who had previously served as head of the US Federal Elections Commission under Democratic President Bill Clinton.
 Local versions of the AACA are being promoted by RepresentUs.